 Where to Catch It: Exit the airport arrivals door, turn left, and you’ll see it ahead of you.

 Buying Tickets: You can purchase tickets at the tram stops in the machines, using credit card or cash.
-You can also buy tickets with an app, by text message.
+You can also buy tickets with an app, by text message, or by using contactless payment (easiest way, but at the moment you can only buy one ticket per contactless payment method).
 See the tram’s website for more information.

 Tickets are part of the same network as the Florence public buses, so once you validate your ticket, you have 90 minutes of travel time on the tram or Florence’s ATAF bus network.